vmware/vic-product/docs/user_doc/vic_cloud_admin/add_vch_fullTLS_in_portal.md

 If a Docker host or a vSphere Integrated Containers virtual container host (VCH) implements verification of both server and client certificates, you must provide the details of the client certificate when you add the host to a project in the management portal.
 Connections to the host use HTTPS.

-**IMPORTANT**: You can only register a VCH with one project at a time.
-Similarly, you cannot add the same VCH to projects in multiple instances of vSphere Integrated Containers.
+**IMPORTANT**: You should only register a VCH with one project at a time.
+Similarly, you should not add the same VCH to projects in multiple instances of vSphere Integrated Containers.

 **Prerequisites**